-WATER HEATER BY-PASS KIT
+WATER HEATER BYPASS KIT

-If equipped, a by-pass kit allows winterization of the fresh water system without putting RV anti-freeze into the water heater.
-The by-pass valve(s) are located on the back of the water heater (which is inside the RV) and in by-pass mode, allow water to travel through a "cross-over" line connecting the input and the output lines of the water heater.
-BE CAREFUL, if in by-pass mode, turning on a "hot" water spigot, WILL NOT put water in the water heater and lighting the water heater with an empty tank could damage the tank which may not be warrantable.
+If equipped, a bypass kit allows winterization of the fresh water system without putting RV anitfreeze into the water heater.
+The bypass valve(s) are located on the back of the water heater (which is inside the RV) and in bypass mode, allow water to travel through a "cross-over" line connecting the input and the output lines of the water heater.
+BE CAREFUL, if in bypass mode, turning on a "hot" water spigot, WILL NOT put water in the water heater and lighting the water heater with an empty tank could damage the tank which may not be warrantable.